What is lymphadenitis?

 body fight infections.
 When lymph nodes become infected, it's usually because an infection

 started somewhere else in your body.
-Rarely, lymph nodes can enlarge due to cancer.
+Less often, lymph nodes can enlarge due to cancer.

 You have about 600 lymph nodes in your body.
-But normal lymph nodes may be felt only
+But normally, lymph nodes may be felt

 A normal lymph node is small and soft.
 When lymph nodes become infected, they usually